 Step 2: Make Your Mark

 - Draw a visible colorful checkmark on your skin

 Step 3: Share Globally

-- Share knowledge with your photo across social media including #MarkAgainstMelanoma
+- Share the action you have just completed with your photo across social media including #MarkAgainstMelanoma

 - Encourage others to join in!

-Please note this campaign does not endorse online diagnosis via the sharing of mole photos and skin concerns.
+Please not this campaign doesn’t endorse online diagnosis via the sharing of photos of moles or skin changes.

 It’s important to check your skin for early signs of melanoma.
-Look out for spots or lesions with these signs and visit your healthcare professional if you’re worried.
-Here are two methods of how you can assess your skin:
+Look out for spots or lesions with these signs, and visit your healthcare professional if you’re worried:

 Beyond Melanoma Awareness Month

 Our dedication and support for the skin cancer community extends beyond melanoma awareness month.
 As a skin expert company with considerable expertise in oncology, dermatology and dermo-cosmetics, we are uniquely positioned to fight skin cancers from multiple perspectives.